-What medications should I use?
+"What medications should I use?"

 Pain medication: I will prescribe a pain medication for you.
 Follow the directions on the bottle for their use.
 The pain medication will make you feel drowsy.
 Have someone assist you in your home and do not attempt to drive while you are taking the pain medication.

-A few days after surgery most women will find that Tylenol will take care of the discomfort.
-Do not use aspirin for five days after the surgery.
-It is best to take pain medication with crackers, jello, etc. If you have no pain, do not take the medication.
-Alcohol and pain medication should not be taken together.
+- A few days after surgery most women will find that Tylenol will take care of the discomfort. - Do not use aspirin for five days after the surgery. - It is best to take pain medication with crackers, jello, etc. - If you have no pain, do not take the medication. - Alcohol and pain medication should not be taken together.

 Antibiotic: You will be given an antibiotic.
+Please follow the instructions from your pharmacist or that are written on the packaging.

 Stool softener: Narcotic pain medications can sometimes cause constipation.
-An over-the-counter stool softener

-(Colace) is recommended if you are prone to this.
+An over-the-counter stool softener (Colace) is recommended if you are prone to this.

-Prune juice mixed with 7-Up (half and half) for mild constipation

-If severely constipated use Miralax first as it is a mild but effective laxative, Phillips Milk of Magnesia, and fleet enemas (regular or oil retention) as a last resort.
+- Prune juice mixed with 7-Up (half and half) for mild constipation - If severely constipated use Miralax first as it is a mild but effective laxative, Phillips Milk of Magnesia, and fleet enemas (regular or oil retention) as a last resort.

 Anti-nausea medication: Some nausea is normal in the first 24-48 hours following surgery.
-If you are nausea, please take the anti-nausea medication.
+If you are nauseated, please take the anti-nausea medication.